15 August 2009 Solemnity of the Assumption of Mary

 We do not know the exact time, date and manner of how she died.
 The same thing with Our Lord.
 December 25 is not exactly the birth date of Christ.
 But what then do we celebrate?
 We celebrate the belief that Mary was assumed into heaven; as well as on December 25 we celebrate the truth that Jesus was born on earth.
 It is like this: My mom’s birth date is January 24, but when it falls on a weekday, we celebrate it not on the day itself, but on the nearest Sunday.
 The essence of the celebration is still present.

 Does your life attest to a truth?
 If you were asked to give a statement that would embody your life, what would it be?
 For example, some people adhere to the truth that “Family is first.”
 So, in conflicting schedules, they decide in favor of family time.
 They put primacy over coming to Sunday mass with the family, dinner together at home and finding time to pray together.
-They mark with a special celebration important events like birthdays and anniversaries.
+They mark with a special celebration important events like birthdays and anniversaries especially of family members.

-Similarly, what truth in our faith do you live by?
+Similarly, what truth in your faith do you live by?